top of page

 (626) 622-2150

-Over 25 years of practice, I have seen again and again how therapy can help people move from fear, disconnection, and stuckness to aliveness, greater self-acceptance, and an increased ability to engage in healthy relationships and take effective action in the world.
+In my 25+ years of practice, I have seen again and again how therapy can help people move from fear, disconnection, and stuckness to aliveness, greater self-acceptance, and an increased ability to engage in healthy relationships and take effective action in the world.

 Ideally, therapy is a place where people can bring their full selves, without shame or judgment.
 I feel honored to accompany people as they take risks, open up, and make changes during our work together.